Pawnee Rangers: Reception

 The episode received mixed to positive reviews.
 Matt Fowler of IGN claimed that "it was a fun story because we got to see people shift around and find out the places they felt the most comfortable."
-Steve Heisler of The AV Club gave "Pawnee Rangers" a B−, but praised Nick Offerman's performance, saying "there is no more fun character on TV today than Ron Swanson—and though I didn’t love 'Pawnee Rangers,' I still believe that wholeheartedly."
+Steve Heisler of The A.V.
+Club gave "Pawnee Rangers" a B−, but praised Nick Offerman's performance, saying "there is no more fun character on TV today than Ron Swanson—and though I didn’t love 'Pawnee Rangers,' I still believe that wholeheartedly."